Ly0n/awesome-robotic-tooling/README.md

 * [opencrg](http://www.opencrg.org/download.html) -  open file formats and open source tools for the detailed description, creation and evaluation of road surfaces
 * [esmini](https://github.com/esmini/esmini) -  is a basic OpenSCENARIO player
 * [OpenSceneGraph](https://github.com/openscenegraph/OpenSceneGraph) - is an open source high performance 3D graphics toolkit, used by application developers in fields such as visual simulation, games, virtual reality, scientific visualization and modelling
+* [morse](https://github.com/morse-simulator) - is an academic robotic simulator, based on the Blender Game Engine and the Bullet Physics engine.

 ## Hardware
 * [HRIM](https://github.com/AcutronicRobotics/HRIM) - An information model for robot hardware